 The business case for the board

 By now, everyone can agree that collaboration and mobility positively impact day-to-day work.
-But when faced with a move to cloud-based apps, your board will probably have questions about the cost, value and security of Google Apps.
-You need real numbers and tangible facts to make a case for Google Apps, and we have them here.
+But when faced with a move to cloud-based apps, your board will probably have questions about the cost, value and security of G Suite.
+You need real numbers and tangible facts to make a case for G Suite, and we have them here.

 Affordability combined with high value

 Why invest in multiple, complex systems when efficient tools, easy to manage and easy to use, are all you really need?
 SoftWatch’s survey recently unveiled that the average worker spends 4 minutes a day in Word, 10 minutes a day in Excel, and 1 minute a day in PowerPoint.
 As companies get larger, individual usage goes down even more.

 Obviously you don’t want to pay a premium for tools people don’t need.
 G Suite’ straightforward $5 or $10 per-user per-month pricing gives you access to email, file storage and sharing, video conferencing, calendars, docs and more.
 And G Suite is compatible with Office files.
 You pay as you grow, and there’s no hardware to purchase or software to update.

 Our priority has been to pick tools that can transform our business, and for this we rely on G Suite.
 Moving from Microsoft Exchange saved us 50% in IT costs alone.

 Google commissioned Forrester Consulting to conduct a Total Economic Impact (TEI) study to answer the question “Just how much value do G Suite customers get?”